Rufi512/Rufi512/README.md

 ## Hi there!
 I am a web developer and I welcome you to this profile! :smiley:

-I am currently available, so you can contact me to collaborate with your projects or simply to give you a hand ... or invite me to chew something :hamburger: :fries: :cup_with_straw:	 :yum:
+I'm currently not available :( but you can contact me to talk or just to help out ... or invite me to chew something :hamburger: :fries: :cup_with_straw:	 :yum:

 ### Somethings about me